Starting on day one, we'll implement a rapid series of bold reforms to restore our nation to full prosperity.

 So I don't know.

-I it looks like they're gonna be handing him out in droves, but remember Joe Biden was the one that said he wouldn't even give Hunter a pardon.
+But remember, Joe Biden was the one that said he wouldn't even give Hunter a pardon.

 So listen.

-Your son Hunter is on trial, and I know that you cannot speak about an ongoing uh federal prosecution.
+Your son Hunter is on trial, and I know that you cannot speak about an ongoing federal prosecution.

-But let me ask you, will you accept the jury's outcome, their verdict no matter what it is?
+But let me ask you, will you accept the jury's outcome, their verdict, no matter what it is?

 Yes.